 What is IMSI Number?
-What is the format and IMSI Vs IMEI
+Format and IMSI Vs IMEI?

 The International Mobile Subscriber Identity(IMSI) is an identity of a subscriber in the Telecom Network.
 IMSI’s full form says that identity is unique across the globe.
 For uniqueness, it follows a hierarchical structure.

 The length of the IMSI number is 15 digits.
 The IMSI structure consists of MCC, MNC, and MSIN.
 The globe has multiple countries, and each has a mobile country code or MCC.
 The MCC is not the country code(CC), that we use while dialing an international mobile number.
 Here is the list of MCC and CC for all countries.

 Each country gets the MCC from a standard telecommunication body.
 It is of a fixed length of three digits,